 Sample Sizes for TEDS Studies

-This table summarises the sample size, in terms of number of families initially contacted, for each of the main TEDS studies.
 The figures are based on records kept in the TEDS admin database.
 Some attempts at initial contact inevitably fail (generally because some families change address and/or phone number without notifying TEDS), so the quoted figures are likely to be slight overestimates of the actual number of contacts made.

 In the later studies, starting with the 18 Year and increasingly thereafter, there were families in which only one or two of the three family members (parent + two twins) could be contacted.
 In some cases, the parent or one or both twins independently has withdrawn from TEDS.
 In other cases, twins moved away from the parental home then either parent or twin became uncontactable.
 The figures in the table below include all families in which at least one family member was contacted.